9th Ohio Cavalry Regiment: Service

 Four companies were initially organized as the 9th Ohio Cavalry (1st Battalion) at Zanesville, Ohio October 3, 1862, and mustered in for a three years under the command of Colonel William Douglas Hamilton.
 The 9th Ohio Cavalry Regiment completed organization at or near full strength with the 2nd Battalion organized at Camp Dennison near Cincinnati, Ohio, November 6, 1863, and the 3rd battalion also organized at Camp Dennison, December 16, 1863.
 The regiment consolidated at Athens, Alabama, in February 1864.

 The regiment was attached to 2nd Brigade, 1st Division, XXIII Corps, Army of the Ohio, to July 1863 (1st battalion).
 2nd Brigade, 4th Division, XXIII Corps, to October 1863 (1st battalion).
 4th Brigade, 4th Division, XXIII Corps, to November 1863 (1st battalion).
 2nd Brigade, 2nd Division, Cavalry Corps, Army of the Ohio, to March 1864 (1st battalion).
 Athens, Florence, and Decatur, Alabama, District of North Alabama, Department of the Cumberland, to August 1864 (regiment).
 Mounted Brigade, Garrard's Cavalry Division, XXIII Corps, Army of the Ohio, to October 1864.
 2nd Brigade, Kilpatrick's 3rd Division, Cavalry Corps, Military Division Mississippi, to June 1865.
 Department of North Carolina to August 1865.

 The 9th Ohio Cavalry mustered out of service August 2, 1865, at Lexington, North Carolina.

-A soldier from the 9th is featured in a scene in the third chapter of MacKinlay Kantor's Pulitzer Prize-winning novel, "Andersonville" (1955).